ELME — Elme Communities

 1. Key Financial Results and Metrics

-- Year-over-Year NOI Growth: 4.5%, driven by increased rental revenue and fee income.
+- Net Operating Income (NOI): Year-over-year growth of 4.5%, driven by increased rental revenue and fee income.

-- Estimated Special Distribution: Following the sale of a portfolio to Cortland, expected to be between $14.50 and $14.82 per share, with additional distributions from remaining asset sales projected between $2.90 and $3.50 per share.
+- Projected Special Distribution: Following the sale of assets to Cortland, an estimated initial distribution of $14.50 to $14.82 per share is expected, with additional distributions from remaining asset sales projected between $2.90 and $3.50 per share.
+Total distributions could range from $17.58 to $18.50 per share.

 2. Strategic Updates and Business Highlights